tysongoulding/visionstack/README.md

 ### 🛠️ Architecture & Integration

-`visionStack` utilizes a hybrid deployment model.
+`visionstack` utilizes a hybrid deployment model.
 Heavy-duty network orchestration (**OpenClaw/Netclaw**) runs natively on the host for direct kernel access, while the management and observability tools are containerized for isolation and portability.

 #### 🔗 Integrated Flow
 * **Inventory:** **Netbox** acts as the primary source of truth for **Zabbix** and **Oxidized**.